noman122official/academy/README.md

 # InovisionAcademy
-This is just a practise project deeveloped in nodejs to keep the track of student and there performance and there courses
+This is just a practise project developed in nodejs to keep the track of student and there performance and there courses